If you missed any Ask Julie podcast episodes, here they are in one convenient place so that you can listen (or re-listen) to them whenever you want.

 If you’ve enjoyed season five of the podcast, check out our Homeschool Alliance community to gain personal support and coaching just like I offered on the podcast.
 We do this work every day of the week and offer you a chance to grow as the career educator that you are.

-Please post a review on Apple Podcasts for us (here’s a handy guide)?
+Would you please post a review on Apple Podcasts for us?
 Help a homeschooler like you find more joy in the journey.
 Thanks!

 Can you believe this is the final episode of the Ask Julie series?!
 I’ve read the feedback from everyone who’s written in, or left an Apples Podcast review, and I’m deeply touched to hear how this series has resonated with you—the listeners!